5004-SEA-Fa24-Geeng/payroll-gen-lietcooper/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+One of my major changes is to create an abstract class `EMpoyee` for `HourlyEmployee` and `SalaryEmployee` and implemented a helper method as suggested.
+Through it, I realized the felxibility and convenience of polymorphism to maintain and modify the functionality of classes.
+When we want to have several similar classes that shares some attributes and methods, we only need to implement differently some of them in the certain classes if we use an abstract class fot them to inherit.
+This is a good practice in OOP and I should keep using it.
+Then, instead of using BigDecimal to every double seperately, I wrote a static method `strToDouble(String str)` in `Builder`.
+It allows me to easily check the string before turning it to a double value without write complicated Double and BigDecimal syntax every time.
+By doing so I practiced to create tools for a certain purposes.